ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 }
 ```

-This code is equivalent to previous examples but uses the built-in `list` and `dict` with bracketed type parameters.
-`scores` is a list of ints, and `user_data` is a dict with string keys and float values.
-No `from typing import List, Dict` is required here.

-You can do the same for `tuple` and `set` (e.g., `coordinates: tuple[float, float] = (23.5, 45.8)` or `unique_ids: set[str] = {"a", "b"}`), and it works for other collection types introduced in the standard library as well.
+You can do the same for `tuple` and `set` (e.g., `coordinates: tuple[float, float] = (23.5, 45.8)` or `unique_ids: set[str] = {"a", "b"}`), and the other standard library collection types.
-Using the built-in generics often makes code cleaner.
-It's recommended for new code if you are on Python 3.9+.

-One thing to note: if you need to support Python versions earlier than 3.9, you should stick to the `typing.List` / `typing.Dict` style, because the bracketed syntax for built-in types won't be recognized in older versions.
+If you must support Python versions earlier than 3.9, you should stick to the `typing.List` / `typing.Dict` style, because the bracketed syntax for built-in types won't be recognized in older versions.
 There is also a mechanism called `from __future__ import annotations` that can ease adoption of newer annotation features by treating annotations as strings (to avoid evaluation issues), but that is an advanced detail beyond our current scope.
+TODO: Add an example

 ## Specialized Annotations (`Sequence`, `Mapping`, `Iterable`, `Iterator`)

-So far, we've annotated variables with concrete types (like "list of int" or "dict of str to int").
-Sometimes, however, you may want to hint at a more abstract concept of a type.
+Sometimes you want a more abstract concept of a type.
-For example, suppose you write a function that takes anything you can iterate over (it doesn't need to specifically be a list or a tuple).
+For example, suppose you write a function that takes anything you can iterate over, rather than a specific type like `list` or `tuple` or `set`.
-Or a function that can accept any kind of mapping (not just a built-in `dict`, but maybe an `OrderedDict` or a custom mapping type).
+Or a function that can accept any kind of mapping; not just a built-in `dict`, but maybe an `OrderedDict` or a custom mapping type.
 For such cases, the `typing` module provides specialized abstract types: `Sequence`, `Mapping`, `Iterable`, `Iterator`, and others.

 These abstract annotations allow broader compatibility.
-By using them, you indicate the function or variable isn't tied to one specific implementation, but rather to a category of types that share certain behavior.
+They indicate the function or variable isn't tied to one specific implementation, but rather to a category of types that share certain behavior.

 ### `Sequence`

-- Sequence represents any ordered collection that supports element access by index and has a length.
+A `Sequence` represents any ordered collection that supports element access by index and has a length.
 This includes Python's `list`, `tuple`, `range`, and even `str` (a string can be seen as a sequence of characters).

 ```python